Pierre Crozat: Biography

-The brothers Crozat were born in Toulouse, France, the sons of a wealthy banking family.
+The brothers Crozat were born in Toulouse, Languedoc, France, the sons of a wealthy banking family.
 They moved to Paris around 1700 and rose from obscurity to become two of the wealthiest financiers of France.
 Pierre was known as Crozat le pauvre, to distinguish him from his even-wealthier brother.

-Pierre Crozat was one of the most prominent French financiers and collectors, becoming the treasurer to the king in Paris in 1704, when he built the Hôtel de Crozat on the rue de Richelieu and his magnificent country retreat, the Château de Montmorency.
+Pierre Crozat was one of the most prominent French financiers and collectors, becoming the treasurer to the king in Paris in 1704, when he built the Hôtel Crozat on the rue de Richelieu and his magnificent country retreat, the Château de Montmorency.

 From 1714 until the purchase was finally concluded in 1721, he worked as agent and negotiator for the Regent, Philippe II, Duke of Orléans, on the purchase in Rome of the art collection of Queen Christina of Sweden for the Orleans Collection.
 His friend, the sculptor Pierre Le Gros the Younger who was living in Rome, acted as a go-between in the negotiations until his death in 1719.